sylerip/BUTrace-CMActivityManager/README.md

-# This is an sample app for using CMMotionActivityManager and BGProcessingTaskRequest
+# This is a sample app for using CMMotionActivityManager and BGProcessingTaskRequest

-Use scheduled background tasks for getting CMMotionActivity and determine if checkout should be reminded.
+Use scheduled background tasks for getting CMMotionActivity and determine if checkout should be recorded.

 ## Main usage

-The code below can be pack call when checked in and the app is back to foreground or app open.
-Also, it can be call from BGProcessingTask.
+The code below can be pack called when checked in and the app is back to foreground or reopened.
+Also, it can be called from BGProcessingTask.

 In this sample project, the code below is packed as an operation and called from BGProcessingTask.
-The operation also be called at applicationDidBecomeActive in AppDelegate.
+The operation can also be called at applicationDidBecomeActive in AppDelegate.

 ```swift
 	let motionActivityManager = CMMotionActivityManager()